GeorgeHoneywood/final-year-project/diary.md

 ### Week 4 (2022-10-10)

-Worked on the first report, about offline HTML5 applications.
+Worked on the first report, about offline HTML5 applications (deliverable 1).

 ### Week 5 (2022-10-17)

+Worked on the offline HTML5 proof of concept (deliverable 2).
+Implemented a demo offline app using service workers, with the ability to load a large file either from the local disk using the File API, or from the service worker cache with the Cache API.

 ### Week 6 (2022-10-24)